nicole-nguyen1/keyup-thesis-copy/README.md

 git checkout -b <new-branch>
 ```

 3. Do all work in feature branch.
+Commit only to your feature branch.
 4. Before merging into dev, pull from dev branch and fix merge conflicts.
 5. When merge conflicts are fixed, pull request into dev branch.
 6. Review.